Jinntec/fore-docs/content/getstarted/submission/_index.md

 This technique is used all over Fore to attach event handlers that in turn will run an action.
 {{% /notice %}}

-## Where to go from here?

-This tutorial only touched the surface of the possibilities.
-To further learn about Fore the following resources are recommended:

-* The <a href="https://jinntec.github.io/Fore/doc/demos.html" target="_blank">Demos</a>.
-Fore evolves along the demos and they will show the latest in live running examples along with the source code.
-Running through them will give you an impression of what can be done and how.
-* The [Element Reference](../../elements/) describes all Fore elements in more detail and also links to the live demos.
-* For those interested in the inner workings of Fore the [Architecture](../../architecture/) section should have some answers.